Astronomy

 This one features a kitty cat doing the sending!

-author's site is in German by default, but this link will take you to
+The author's site is in German by default, but this link will

 G4FON

-- A free program that converts typed text into Morse code is available
+free program that converts typed text into Morse code is

-on this site.
-It won't really help you learn all that much,
+available on this site.
+It won't really help you learn all

-it will help you hear what the code is supposed to sound like.
+that much, but it will help you hear what the code is supposed

 SuperAldis